 TL;DR: A calendar and channel sync used to qualify as “property management software.”
 Not anymore.
-In 2026, the baseline is an operating system: AI that handles guest messages in your voice, a channel manager with real-time API sync, mobile task management for your field team, and trust accounting that wins owner confidence.
+In 2026, the must have features in a property management software for STRs are: AI that handles guest messages in your voice, a channel manager with real-time API sync, mobile task management for your field team, and trust accounting that wins owner confidence.
 If your PMS lacks any of these pillars, you’re running a business on 2019 infrastructure.

 Five years ago, a property management software that synced your Airbnb calendar to Vrbo was cutting-edge.
 You copy-pasted check-in instructions.
 You manually updated rates across tabs.
 And if you grew past 10 properties, you hired someone to do it all over again.